-&lt;sup>9 The protocol on studying with a disability can be found on the following website: http://media.leidenuniv.nl/legacy/protocol-studeren-meteen-functiebeperking-2012-versie-cvb-28-08-12.pdf
+10 The protocol on studying with a disability can be found on the following website: http://media.leidenuniv.nl/legacy/protocol-studeren-met-een-functiebeperking-2012-versie-cvb-28-08-12.pdf

-- 8.1.1 Amendments to these regulations are implemented by a separate order of the Faculty Boards, as mentioned in Article 1.1, with the prior consent of the Faculty Councils, or the Programme Committee, depending on the topics concerned. - 8.1.2 Amendments to these regulations which apply to a particular academic year must be implemented before the start of that year and published in the prescribed manner, unless earlier implementation of an amendment to the regulations is strictly necessary and in all reasonableness does not harm students' interests. - 8.1.3 Amendments to these regulations may not adversely affect any prior decision pertaining to students taken by the Board of Examiners on the basis of these regulations.
+- 8.1.2 Amendments to these regulations which apply to a particular academic year must be implemented before the start of that year and published in the prescribed manner, unless earlier implementation of an amendment to the regulations is strictly necessary and in all reasonableness does not harm students' interests. - 8.1.3 Amendments to these regulations may not adversely affect any prior decision pertaining to students taken by the Board of Examiners on the basis of these regulations.